-Public Justice (Multiple locations)
+Public Justice, Food Project Fellowship (Multiple locations)

-Food Project Fellowship: two-year, Oakland or Washington, DC-based fellowship with a nonprofit organization dedicated to pursuing high impact lawsuits nationwide.
+Two-year, Oakland or Washington, DC-based fellowship with a nonprofit organization dedicated to pursuing high impact lawsuits nationwide.
 Public Justice's Food Project works to address the impact of our nation's current corporate industrialized factory farm system on independent farmers, animals, land, water, consumers and the public.
+Candidates able to assist with supporting the fellowship by obtaining third-party funding, for example, from their law school, are encouraged to do so.

-Save the Sound (formerly Connecticut Fund for the Environment) (New Haven, CT) Jobs and Opportunities: Save the Sound has previously offered the Peter B. Cooper Legal Fellowship: two-year, full-time position ideal for new attorneys, which involves advocacy to state and federal courts, and local administrative agencies.
+Save the Sound, Peter B. Cooper Legal Fellowship (New Haven, CT)

+Save the Sound has previously offered the Peter B. Cooper Legal Fellowship: two-year, full-time position ideal for new attorneys, which involves advocacy to state and federal courts, and local administrative agencies.
 This position may also involve working with the University of Connecticut Law School Environmental Law Clinic.
 Prefers but does not immediately require admission to the Connecticut or New York bar.
 JD is required.